pylint-dev/pylint-django/README.rst

 * Validates ``Model.__unicode__`` methods.
 * ``Meta`` informational classes on forms and models do not generate errors.
 * Flags dangerous use of the exclude attribute in ModelForm.Meta.
+- Uses Django's internal machinery to try and resolve models referenced as strings in ForeignKey fields.
+That relies on ``django.setup()`` which needs the appropriate project settings defined!

 Additional plugins